Number of staff and nature of the first instance authority

 Source: Asylum Service.

-In 2022, in addition to the support staff, the Asylum Service includes the Head of the Asylum Service, 3 senior coordinators, and 14 administrative officers.
+In 2023, in addition to the support staff, the Asylum Service includes the Head of the Asylum Service, 6 Administrative Officers A’ and 9 Administrative Officers.
 53 asylum officers were recruited in 2022 on one-year contracts, with the possibility of a one-year renewal until the project’s completion.
-Of the above, approximately 33 officers work exclusively on the examination of asylum applications while the others work on other issues such as the implementation of Dublin Regulation, statistics, tenders, and reception etc.
+In 2023, 52 additional asylum officers were recruited on one-year contracts, with the possibility of a one-year renewal.
+Of the above, approximately 76 officers work exclusively on the examination of asylum applications while the others work on other issues such as the implementation of Dublin Regulation, statistics, tenders, and reception etc.

 The European Union Agency for Asylum (EUAA)[2] has been providing support to the Cyprus asylum system since 2014, through a series of measures, including deploying or recruiting caseworkers to address the backlog and backlog management.
-The 2022-2024 plan was amended to take into account the changes in the operational context in light of the invasion of Ukraine.[3]
-Throughout 2022, the EUAA deployed 209 different experts in Cyprus[4], mostly external experts (135).
-The majority of them were case experts (34), caseworkers (20), junior asylum second instance support experts (17), followed by caseworker officers (12), junior asylum registration experts (12) and a series of other support staff (intermediate vulnerability expert, junior asylum flow management expert, operations officer, research officer, etc).
-[5] As of 20 December 2022, a total of 138 EUAA experts were deployed in Cyprus, out of which 26 were case experts, 11 junior second instance support experts, 10 junior asylum registration experts and 8 intermediate vulnerability experts.[6]
+The 2022-2024 operational plan was amended twice, to take into account the changes in the operational context in light of the invasion of Ukraine.[3]
+Throughout 2023, the EUAA deployed 222 experts in Cyprus,[4] mostly external experts (168).
+The majority of them were case experts (55); asylum second instance support experts (19); asylum registration experts (13); asylum second instance support experts (13); vulnerability experts (9); and a series of other support staff (asylum and/or reception operations experts, senior case experts, registration experts, etc.).[5]

 There is currently no formal quality assurance unit established at the Asylum Service.
 While discussions have started on establishing such a unit, they have been stalled due to a lack of capacity and discussions on the nature of the quality assurance work.
 However, part of the responsibility introduced for team leaders is to monitor the consistency of decisions of junior staff.